tomsza26/greatPreactConfig/README.md

 # greatPreactConfig

-Minimalistic and clean template for any frontend project.
+Minimalistic and clean template for any SPA frontend project.

 Only 67kB